RedHatInsights/frontend-starter-app/README.md

 2. ```npm run start```
     - starts webpack bundler and serves the files with webpack dev server

+### Testing
+- Travis is used to test the build for this code.
+    - `npm test` will run the test

 # Patternfly
-- This project imports for components:
+- This project imports Patternfly components:
     - [Patternfly React](https://github.com/patternfly/patternfly-react)
     - [Patternfly Next](https://github.com/patternfly/patternfly-next)
         - Because PF-Next is not react based, there is an example on how to use [classnames](https://github.com/JedWatson/classnames) in the [Button component](https://github.com/RedHatInsights/insights-frontend-starter-app/blob/master/src/PresentationalComponents/Button/button.js) and how to apply classes dynamically.